pnnl/LL-risk-assessment/README.md

 1. Square wave load variation - Change in power in MW, Frequency of Load variation
 2. Double frequency square wave (DfSW) load variation - Change in power in MW, Faster Frequency of Load variation, Slower Frequency of Load variation
 3. Triangular load variation - Change in power in MW, Frequency of Load variation

+The scripts are tested using PSS/E version 35.6.